Avdpro/CokeCodes/README.md

 CokeCodes' system, applictions and command tools are all write in pure Javascript and all **open source**.
 You can easily make your own tools, addons even applications to aid your work and share with others.
 You can host your own cokecodes server, too.

 ## Incomming more
-This version of Cokecodes is just a concept preview.
-Current Cokecodes is in it's very early stage.
+This version of CokeCodes is just a concept preview.
 So I am not recommanding to use CokeCodes as real development tool for now.
 More features are incomming, check the **Roadmap** below and stay tunned!

 ## Dev road map:
 - Better mobile devices (phones and tablets) support